SDR vs. BDR: Differences, 2026 Salaries, and the Right Hire for Your Pipeline

 - Coordinate calendars with AEs.

-- Ensure each qualified prospect’s details are documented in the CRM.
+- Ensure each qualified prospect’s details are logged so the AE walks into every call with full context.

 - Relationship Nurturing